Relativistic time-dependent quantum dynamics across supercritical barriers for Klein-Gordon and Dirac particles: Wavepacket dynamics

 \subsection{Construction from plane-wave expansions}

-The most straightforward way to construct wavepackets starting from an initial distribution is to employ a plane-wave expansion, valid asymptotically far enough from the barrier.\ For a sufficiently steep barrier with a nearly constant value (see Fig. \ref{figBarrier}), the plane-wave expansion is valid everywhere except in the slope region.
-For a rectangular barrier, a plane-wave expansion is exact everywhere.
+The most straightforward way to construct wavepackets starting from an initial distribution is to employ a plane-wave expansion, valid everywhere except in the slope region for a sufficiently steep barrier.